This Greek Tabouli recipe has a low-fat creamy Tzatziki dressing and is loved by all at summer potlucks.

 - Drain.
 Rinse with cold water gently to cool faster.

-- While the bulgar cooks, in a large mixing bowl combine yogurt, cucumbers, dill, lemon juice, olive oil, garlic and pepper.
+- While the bulgur cooks, in a large mixing bowl combine yogurt, cucumbers, dill, lemon juice, olive oil, garlic, and pepper.

 - Add the cooled bulgur.
 Stir.
 Add more salt and pepper to taste and serve.

 (If making ahead, don’t salt and pepper to taste at the end.
 Cover and refrigerate.
 Taste.
 Add salt and pepper and a bit more olive oil or some water to moisten if the grains have sucked up a lot of the dressing).